Let's Start With The Basics What Is A Function, Really?

 function customMap(array, callback) {

-const result = []; // Start with an empty bucket
+const result = []; // Start with an empty array to collect results

 for (let i = 0; i < array.length; i++) {